Oh, fondue night! You’re my favorite.

 In my opinion, fondue is the perfect romantic meal.
 It makes you slow down and gives you more time to talk.
 Plus, it involves cheese and chocolate!
 How much better could it get?

-Our fondue night went so well that I thought I’d share a little how-to guide for those of you who are interested in creating your own fondue date night.
+Our fondue night went so well that I thought I’d share a little how-to guide for those of you who are interested in creating your own at-home date night.

 How to Create a Romantic Fondue Night for Two

 This post contains affiliate links.
 You can read my disclosure policy here.
 Links below will take you to Amazon, where you’ll find more details and current pricing.

 Decide whether you’ll be having dinner, dessert, or both!
 Choose your fondue recipes and dipping options and shop accordingly.

 Pinterest has a wealth of inspiration and recipes to help you on your way.
 You can make it as elaborate or as simple as you’d like.

 For our dinner, we made a spinach artichoke cheese fondue, with steak, sourdough bread, baby potatoes, red grapes, cultured pickles, and Pink Lady apples for dipping.